KollegDev/KollegHP/README.md

 ## Starting guide

-1. Clone the development branch
+1. CloneWars the development branch
 2. Open the project in VS-Code
 3. Enter following commands into either the integrated terminal or into an external terminal (Path = Your project folder)